Candon: City seal

 The official seal of the City of Candon was approved and adopted by the Sangguniang Panlungsod under Resolution No. 017-01 sponsored by Councilor David Gacusana.
-It is published to immortalize the “Cry of Candon” of March 1898 and to commemorate the ratification of its Cityhood charter under Republic Act 9018 on March 28, 2001.
+It is published to immortalize the “Cry of Candon” led by Don Isabelo Abaya of March 1898 and to commemorate the ratification of its Cityhood charter under Republic Act 9018 on March 28, 2001.